Quantum spin systems on infinite lattices: The toric code

 But $I-A_s$ and $I-B_p$ are positive operators, since they are positive multiples of projections, so that we can use Lemma~\ref{lem:ststate} to write $\omega(A^*A A_s) = \omega(A^*A)$ (and similarly for the $B_p$ term).

 We are done if we can show that $\omega(A^*A) - \omega(A^* A_s A)$ is positive, since the analogous result for $B_p$ follows from the same argument.
 But we have $\omega(A^*(I-A_s)A) \geq 0$, because $A^*(I-A_s)A$ is positive, since $I-A_s$ is positive.
 By Theorem~\ref{thm:groundeq} it follows that $\omega$ is a ground state. \end{proof} Hence any state such that $\omega(A_s) = \omega(B_p) = 1$ is a ground state.
-This condition can be interpreted as the condition that the operators $A_s$ and $B_p$ \emph{stabilize} the ground state.
+This condition can be interpreted as the condition that the operators $A_s$ and $B_p$ \emph{stabilise} the ground state.
 Indeed, if $(\pi_0, \mc{H}, \Omega)$ is the corresponding GNS representation, it follows that $\pi_0(A_s) \Omega = \pi_0(B_p) \Omega = \Omega$.
-One thing is not clear yet, however: it may be that there are no states that satisfy this condition.
-The goal is to show that such a state \emph{does} exist, by considering a \emph{classical} Ising model.
+Our next goal is to show that there in fact exist states $\omega$ such that $\omega(A_s) = \omega(B_p) = 1$, which is a priori not clear, and that there in fact is a \emph{unique} state with this property.
+We construct this state $\omega$ by first considering a \emph{classical} Ising model.
+Note that this does \emph{not} imply that there is a unique ground state, since there may be ground states that do not satisfy $\omega(A_s) = \omega(B_p) = 1$ (and indeed, we will see examples of such states later).

-More concretely, consider the $C^*$-algebra $\alg{A}_{cl}$ that is generated by the operators $A_s$ and $B_p$ (for all stars $s$ and plaquettes $p$).
+To construct $\omega$, first consider the $C^*$-algebra $\alg{A}_{cl}$ that is generated by the operators $A_s$ and $B_p$ (for all stars $s$ and plaquettes $p$).
 Since all generators mutually commute, it follows that $\alg{A}_{cl}$ is abelian.
 We want to map this algebra to a algebra of observables of a classical Ising system.
 Recall that this is defined as follows.
 Consider a set $\Gamma_s$ of spins.
 In our case, we take this set to be equal to the set of stars on the lattice.
 A \emph{configuration} assigns to every spin $s \in \Gamma_s$ the value +1 (up) or -1.
-The set of all configurations $S$, which can be identified with the set of functions $f: \Gamma_s \to \{-1,1\}$ is called the configuration space.
+The set of all configurations $S$, which can be identified with the set of functions $f: \Gamma_s \to \{-1,1\}$, is called the configuration space.